xelera-technologies/Tree-Inference/docs/exampleFlight.md

 - sk-learn:

     ```python
-    model_fpga = setup.getModelForFPGA(model)
+    setup.getModelForFPGA(model,"myModelName.xlmodel")
     ```

-    sk-learn provides all required information in the RandomForestRegressor (RandomForestClassifier resp.) object, so that it is the only parameter.
+    sk-learn provides all required information in the RandomForestRegressor (RandomForestClassifier resp.) object. `myModelName.xlmodel` is the file name of the returned saved model (`.xlmodel` format) for FPGA

 - XGBoost:

     ```python
-    model_fpga = setup.getModelForFPGA(model.get_booster(), max_depth, num_classes, feature_names)
+    setup.getModelForFPGA(model.get_booster(), max_depth, num_classes, feature_names, "myModelName.xlmodel")
     ```

     XGBoost does not provide all information required for the FPGA engine in the booster, so we need to pass the maximum depth of trees, number of classes and feature names (list) additionally.
-    In case of regression, set num_classes to 1.
+    In case of regression, set num_classes to 1. `myModelName.xlmodel` is the file name of the returned saved model (`.xlmodel` format) for FPGA

 - LightGBM:

     ```python
     json_dump = json.dumps(model.booster_.dump_model())
-    model_fpga = setup.getModelForFPGA(json_dump, max_depth)
+    setup.getModelForFPGA(json_dump, max_depth, "myModelName.xlmodel")
     ```

     The LightGBM setup class requires a json dump of the LightGBM model and the maximum tree depth.

-**Note:** The tuple can be stored to a file using ```pickle```, so that setup and inference phase can be separated.

-**Note:** In the current release, you must run the setup of the FPGA model on a system which access to the same FPGA (and only that type) as you will perform the inference on.
-This is required because the encoded model is created according to the used device.
+    `myModelName.xlmodel` is the file name of the returned saved model (`.xlmodel` format) for FPGA

 ##### FPGA Inference